solana-foundation/developer-content/content/courses/intro-to-solana/interact-with-wallets.md

 need to ask a user for their secret key.
 Instead, you can ask users to connect to your site using a reputable wallet.

-## Solana’s WalletAdapter
+## Solana’s Wallet Adapter

-Solana’s Wallet Adapter is a suite of modular packages you can use to simplify the process of supporting wallet browser extensions.
+If you build web apps, and need users to be able to connect to their wallets and sign transactions through your apps, you'll want Solana’s Wallet Adapter.
+Wallet Adapter is a suite of modular packages:

-The core functionality is found in `@solana/wallet-adapter-base` and `@solana/wallet-adapter-react`.
+- The core functionality is found in `@solana/wallet-adapter-base`.
+- React support is added by `@solana/wallet-adapter-react`.

-Additional packages provide components for common UI frameworks.
+- Additional packages provide components for common UI frameworks.
 In this lesson and throughout this course, we’ll be using components from `@solana/wallet-adapter-react-ui`.

 Finally, some packages are adapters for specific wallet apps.
 These are now no longer necessary in most cases - see below.

-### Install Wallet-Adapter Libraries
+### Install Wallet-Adapter Libraries for React

 When adding wallet support to an existing React app, you start by installing the appropriate packages.
 You’ll need `@solana/wallet-adapter-base`, `@solana/wallet-adapter-react`.
-If you plan to use the provided react components, you'll also need to add `@solana/wallet-adapter-react-ui`.
+If you plan to use the provided React components, you'll also need to add `@solana/wallet-adapter-react-ui`.

 All wallets that support the